rackspace/rack/design.md

 An example of `service` might be `servers` or `files` or `networks`. `model` might be `instance`, `object` or `container`, or perhaps `network`.
 Action would be the underlying API call to make, for example `create` or `delete`.

 Specifying `options` might be explicitly providing authentication information, for example `username` or `apiKey`, or other options that are not specific to the underlying `action` flags.
+The complete list of valid global options will be listed in a separate specification.

 All of the following are examples of the pattern being applied consistently: